radanalyticsio/spark-operator/README.md

 ### Config Map approach

-This operator can also work with Config Maps instad of CRDs.
-This can be useful in situations when user is not allowed to create CRDs or ClusterRoleBinding resources.
+This operator can also work with Config Maps instead of CRDs.
+This can be useful in situations when user is not allowed to create CRDs or `ClusterRoleBinding` resources.
 The schema for config maps is almost identical to custom resources and you can check the [examples](./examples/test/cm).

 ```bash
 kubectl apply -f manifest/operator-cm.yaml
 ```

+The manifest above is almost the same as the [operator.yaml](./manifest/operator.yaml).
+If the environmental variable `CRD` is set to `false`, the operator will watch on config maps with certain labels.

-and then create the Spark clusters by creating the config map (CM).
+You can then create the Spark clusters as usual by creating the config map (CM).

 ```bash
 kubectl apply -f examples/cluster-cm.yaml